MicrosoftDocs/Devices-docs/surface/streamline-access-surface-portals.md

 ## Onboarding process

-> [!NOTE]
-> This is only applicable to US and Canada customers who do not currently have an Intune or Microsoft 365 subscription.

 1. **Select this [link](https://signup.microsoft.com/createaccount?culture=en-us&country=us&ru=https%3A%2F%2Fadmin.microsoft.com%2FAdminportal%2FHome%3Fmcapiorgid%3D%7Bmcapiorgid%7D%26accountid%3D%7Baccountid%7D%26&origin=servicesHub&scenario=skiplba)** to validate the email and domain of your organization.
 Enter the organization's email address.
 If your organization and domain are already registered with Microsoft, you must sign in with your organizational credentials.
 In this case, you should contact your IT admin to gain access to these credentials.

 - If your organization doesn't have a tenant with Microsoft, proceed to **Step 2**.